PurdueCAM2Project/CAM2ImageDatabase/README.md

 To run the camera_metadata_script.py:
 The camera_metadata function accepts teh image metadata csv file generated in the previous step.
 Therefore, run the image_metadata_script.py before running this file.
 This will create the camera metadata csv file.

-##
-The compare.py function will be incorporated into the ImageDB.py script.
-This is so that the CSV file isn't opened and iterated through multiple times, increasing efficiency.

-The compare function will go in the read_data method (in ImageDB.py)